MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-nextjs-graphql/create-database-upload-data.md

 ## Next.js integration with Cosmos DB

-The complete source code is provided in the sample.
-Learn how Next.js integrates GraphQL on the client and server to use the Cosmos DB database.
+Learn how the sample Next.js application integrates GraphQL on the client and server to use the Cosmos DB database.

 ### Client: get question and answers